Car Collector International

 Which car is it — Pioneer vs Luxe, MSO Verdant Theme, and the 2024 GTS successor

 The McLaren GT was sold in two trims — Pioneer (comfort-biased, higher-comfort cabin) and Luxe (sport-biased) — plus an MSO Verdant Theme launch treatment.
 Both trims share the identical mechanical package: M840TE 4.0L twin-turbo V8 at 620 PS / 612 bhp / 456 kW, seven-speed DCT, MonoCell II-T carbon tub, glazed carbon rear deck and 420-litre rear luggage bay.
 Trim choice is a cabin-and-suspension-calibration matter, not a mechanical one.
-In 2024 the GT was replaced by the McLaren GTS — mechanically similar but with 635 PS (Wikipedia, fetched, verbatim: '635 PS (467 kW; 626 hp)'), a revised suspension calibration and a 10 kg lower kerb weight (1,520 kg vs 1,530 kg).
-Verify the VIN, model year and trim through the McLaren Retailer network before pricing any specific car against the fetched auction comparables — a 2020 Pioneer with high mileage and a 2023 Luxe near-new car are very different propositions inside the same guide window.
+In 2024 the GT was replaced by the McLaren GTS — mechanically similar but with 635 PS ( '635 PS (467 kW; 626 hp)'), a revised suspension calibration and a 10 kg lower kerb weight (1,520 kg vs 1,530 kg).
+Verify the VIN, model year and trim through the McLaren Retailer network before pricing any specific car against the auction comparables — a 2020 Pioneer with high mileage and a 2023 Luxe near-new car are very different propositions inside the same guide window.

 MonoCell II-T carbon tub, glazed carbon rear deck and body panels